tu-team/2/doc/design-specification/system-description.md

 ## Preface

-There are several industrial systems for support and maintenance in IT: RMS-es,  NMS-es, HP OpenView, etc.
+There are several industrial systems for support and maintenance in IT: RMSs (Remote management system),  NMSs (Network management system), HP OpenView, etc.
-They are usually used as synchronisation, monitoring, classification and tracing human operating tool.
+They are usually used as monitoring, classification and tracing human operating tool.
 This systems are capable of: network errors analysis, provides infrastructure for business coordination, etc.
 Humans are capable of decision making and operating over target system using information and analysis of RMS-es and NMS-es.
 TU in problem solution automation system dedicated for decision making and operating in target environment.
 TU is human aided system, within TU humans are capable of training, clarification of problem description, solution confirmation.

-This document describes the functional operation of the TU and provides a top level overview of information Also included is an overview of the TU operating environment to provide the user a holistic understanding to utilize the TU.

 ## Introduction

-TU project will provide automation and reporting facility for SE, IT-Telecom problem processing in integration with RMS-es and NMS-es.
+TU project will provide automation and reporting facility for SE(Software engineering), IT-Telecom problem processing in integration with RMS-es and NMS-es.
 TU comprises smart operating mechanism over target(customer).

 ### Purpose